 Where and what endocrine disruptors can be found inside the house

-Once you detect the endocrine disruptors that can affect everyone at home, get down to work and start applying the advice that I offered you earlier.
+Once you spot the endocrine disruptors that can affect everyone at home, get to work and start applying the tips I offered above.

-And if you want to eliminate these toxic substances from your body, I make two final recommendations:
+And if you want to eliminate these toxic substances from your body, I have two final recommendations:

 - Read our post: [I already discovered the enemy] Now how do I get rid of toxins to lose weight faster?